Dark winds on the horizon: Prospects for detecting neutrino and hot dark matter wakes in large-scale structure: Detection prospects

 The general lesson to be learned from Secs.~\ref{sec:3d} and \ref{sec:2d} is that neutrino and HDW wakes are unlikely to be ever observed with 2D maps of the large-scale matter field (see Tab.~\ref{table:stn_tab}), which is the most natural tracer of a hot subcomponent of the total dark matter.
 On the other hand, HDM wakes are in principle observable with 3D maps of a tracer of HDM, provided that the effective free streaming wavenumber is sufficiently large, i.e. $k_{\textrm{fs},0} \gtrsim 0.1 \textrm{Mpc}^{-1}$ (see Fig.~\ref{fig:3d_scale}).

 Many separate ingredients combine to produce the large differences in signal-to-noise between these two cases.
 The most relevant of them is the more pronounced sample variance cancellation seen in the 3D case, highlighted in Fig.~\ref{fig:optimal_correlation} on the correlation coefficient between the galaxy and lensing convergence.
 The limit of $r \to 1$ corresponds to no stochasticity between these two fields, and exact sample variance cancellation.
-We can mention at least two more effects.
-First, in the 2D case we can only reconstruct the components of the relative velocity perpendicular to the line-of-sight, i.e. modes along the light-of-sight are lost \footnote{Of course, this information can be partially recovered by tomography and going beyond the Limber approximation (which can lead to substantial improvements in some specific scenarios, e.g. \cite{Shen:2025nat}).}.
-Second, our 3D forecast assumes an idealized noiseless map of the matter field, while the 2D set-up accounts for the noise from the intrinsic ellipticity dispersion of weak lensing sources.
+On top of this, in the 2D case we can only reconstruct the components of the relative velocity perpendicular to the line-of-sight, i.e. modes along the light-of-sight are lost \footnote{This information can be partially recovered by tomography and going beyond the Limber approximation (which can lead to substantial improvements in some specific scenarios, e.g. \cite{Shen:2025nat}).}.

 While neutrino and HDW wakes on the large-scale structure are in principle observable with 3D maps of a tracer of HDM, potential candidates for such a tracer are limited.
-The typical example of a 3D survey, i.e. spectroscopic galaxy positions, is expected to trace the distribution of CDM and baryons, but not a HDM species which is homogeneously distributed on the typical scales associated to galaxy formation processes \footref{foot_2} (assuming an effective free-streaming scale of cosmological relevance, which we take to be the defining feature of a hot dark subcomponent of the total dark matter).
+The typical example of a 3D survey, i.e. spectroscopic galaxy positions, is expected to mostly trace the distribution of CDM and baryons, but not a HDM species which is homogeneously distributed on the typical scales associated to galaxy formation processes \footref{foot_2} (assuming an effective free-streaming scale of cosmological relevance, which we take to be the defining feature of a hot dark subcomponent of the total dark matter).
+To be more precise, let us consider a sample of galaxies (labelled by $\alpha$) while allowing for a HDM contribution to the bias as follows

-Let us briefly mention two alternative ideas for tracing neutrino and/or HDM with 3D surveys.
-One would be a HDM induced contribution to galaxy bias coefficients (as recently suggested in \cite{Celik:2025wkt}).
-A second futuristic possibility is three-dimensional weak lensing of 21cm \cite{LozanoTorres:2022mci, Mandel:2005xh}.
-Let us reinforce that redshift-space distortions is not a viable option.
-It would be feasible if the total matter field velocity (including, for example, massive neutrinos) were to source the quadrupole distortion seen in the standard Kaiser formula \cite{Kaiser:1987qv}.
-However, that is not the case as the quadrupole distortion should be sourced by the velocity field of CDM and baryons only \cite{Verdiani:2025znc, marulli2011effects}.